andi12/msbuild-maven-plugin/README.md

 =========

 This section provides a summary of significant changes in each release.
 For all details see the commitlog.

+1.2.1 (5-Nov-2013)

+* Add support for a set of exclude patterns to be specified for CppCheck and Vera
+* Change default Vera profile to 'default' from 'full'

 1.2 (1-Nov-2013)